Haltarys/Twitch-Drops-Watcher/README.md

 ### NPM script

-You can run it as an NPM script `npx ...` or `yarn ...`.
+You can run it as an NPM script with `npx twitch-drops-watcher`.
 See below for configuration.

 ### From source